ibm-cloud-docs/mqcloud/mqoc_create_qm.md

 1. Click **Create**.
 2. Choose a unique name for your new queue manager.
- * Please ensure that your queue manager name only contains characters from the following set: a-z, A-Z, 0-9, underscore and period.
+ * Please ensure that your queue manager name only contains characters from the following set: a-z, A-Z, 0-9, underscore, and period.
-3. Choose a display name, something that you can quickly identify your queue manager with.
+3. Choose a display name that you can quickly identify your queue manager with.
-4. Choose a region (currently limited to 'US-South').
+4. Choose a region
+ * The region is currently limited to 'US-South'.
-5. Choose a plan (currently limited to 'Trial').
+5. Choose a plan
+ * The plan is currently limited to 'Trial'.
 6. Click **Create**.

 A record of your new queue manager will appear with a status of `Deploying`.